If you're a brilliant Ruby developer searching for work in Silicon Valley or the United States, you must understand the importance of a strong CV.

 2. Consider your Ruby developer resume to be a story

 Your Ruby developer resume is a mini-biography of yourself and your company's accomplishments.
 Stories take us on a journey and tell us things in such a manner that they pique our interest.
-So, if you're writing a Ruby developer resume in 2022, remember that you're telling a story about yourself.
+So, if you're writing a Ruby developer resume, remember that you're telling a story about yourself.

 3. Make your Ruby developer resume stand out with a catchy title